Alejogb1/job-board/blog-data/how-do-i-directly-add-user-balances-on-a-website.md

 id: "how-do-i-directly-add-user-balances-on-a-website"
 ---

-Alright, let's dive into this.
+, let's dive into this.
 Adding user balances directly, while seemingly straightforward, often requires careful consideration to avoid potential issues.
 I've seen my share of implementations go sideways, usually due to a lack of understanding about the underlying mechanics or insufficient attention to security.
 Let me walk you through how I've tackled this in past projects, and offer some code examples to illustrate the principles involved.

 First, let’s dispel the notion that a simple `user.balance += amount` operation is sufficient.
-While this *might* appear to work at first glance, it's fraught with problems.
+While this _might_ appear to work at first glance, it's fraught with problems.
 Race conditions are a major concern.
 If two requests try to modify the same user's balance concurrently, you could end up with incorrect final amounts.
 Imagine two concurrent transactions adding $10 each to a starting balance of $100.
 Without proper locking mechanisms, you could end up with the balance reading $110 instead of the expected $120.

 Secondly, auditability is paramount.
-Simply modifying the balance directly leaves no trace of *why* the change occurred.
-For financial applications (or anything involving user assets), you *must* keep a detailed record of each transaction, including timestamps, the user involved, and the reason for the adjustment.
+Simply modifying the balance directly leaves no trace of _why_ the change occurred.
+For financial applications (or anything involving user assets), you _must_ keep a detailed record of each transaction, including timestamps, the user involved, and the reason for the adjustment.

 So, how do we do this properly?
 Well, the core idea revolves around the concept of atomic updates and a transaction ledger.
 We avoid direct manipulation of the balance in the database.
 Instead, we create ledger entries – individual records for each balance modification – and then derive the user’s current balance by summing all those entries.
 Let's break this down with some code snippets using Python and a hypothetical database: